kalypso63/social_auth/README.md

 ## Google + configuration

 Don't forget to activate Google+ API on [Google developer console] and fill the field Authorized redirect uri with http://yourdomain/?type=1316773682&hauth.done=Google

+## Facebook strict mode

+If you use Strict mode on your Facbook app, fill the field Valid Oauth redirect URIS with http://yourdomain/?type=1316773682&hauth_done=Facebook